Using Digital Technology for Positive Behaviour Change

 More than a year into the pandemic, we still find it hard to remember to stay two metres apart and wear masks in public.
 Changing behaviours isn’t easy, and researchers and practitioners continue to look for new ways to help people sustain behavioural change.

-Professor Pavel Andreev received a Natural to develop a comprehensive framework to design new habit formation decision support systems.
-Discovery Grant
+Professor Pavel Andreev received a Natural Sciences and Engineering Research Council Discovery Grant to develop a comprehensive framework to design new habit formation decision support systems.

 For Andreev, “behaviour change interventions targeting individuals are essential for human activities such as self-health management, maintaining social distancing and/or wearing a mask (as well as) climate-aware consumption and promotion of recycling and reuse.”
 However, “achieving sustainable behaviour change remains a challenge.”